 3. Enjoy the sun.
 Not only does it help regulate sleep habits, but it gives you more vitamin D, even 5 minutes outside a day can help.
 Another thing you can do is reduce your use of screens prior to bedtime.

-Find more tips, here
+Find more tips, and the original post here